lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 - The end time is the time of your last commit in your repository.
 - Submit one file named `intervals.js` (or `intervals.php`, `intervals.java`).
 - A file must contain only two functions: intervalContruction() and intervalIdentification().
 - We'll need read permission to your repository to check your solution.
-Add @lanavasilieva to your repository and give a Developer role.
+Add @SyberryAcademy to your repository and give a Developer role.
 - Upload your CV to your repository.
 - Send a link to your repository with solved task and CV to academy@syberry.com.
 Email subject: "Name Surname Syberry Academy %Specialization% %Language%" where %Specialization% is either BE or FE, and %Language% is the language you're using to solve our tasks.
 For example, "Jane Doe Syberry Academy BE Java"